Rispats/SI4463-Radio-Beacon/README.md

 ## *SYSTEM DESIGN*
 ### 1) Transmitter:
-- Acquires GPS data in the form of NMEA strings and sends it to the microcontoller.
+- Acquires GPS data in the form of NMEA strings and sends it to the microcontroller.
 - The TinyGPS++ library (in MCU firmware) then parses these NMEA strings and extracts the date, time, lat and long values.
 - A string containing this GPS data, start/stop bit and the transmitter ID is then constructed.
 - Format of the final string that is to be transmitted looks like: